DelphinPETER/TranslationTools/README.md

 Packages needed to be installed on your system
 ------

-You need to have this packages installed on your system:
+You need to have some packages installed on your system:

+For ubuntu 10.04 x64, 12.04 x32 & x64 :

     sudo apt-get install libqt4-gui libqt4-xml libqt4-core

+For ubuntu 13.04 x64 :

+    sudo apt-get install libqt5gui5 libqt5xml5 libqt5core5 libqt5widgets5

+For Fedora 19 x64 :

+    yum install qt5-qtbase qt5-qtbase-x11

 Script for quick access to Translation Tools
 ------
 You can add [**tt script**](https://github.com/jackmu95/tt) for quick access to Translation Tools :